Wildflowers? Check. Dramatic waterfall? Check. Epic views of the Columbia River Gorge? Check again.

 Bridal Veil Falls State Park — Along with Latourell Falls, this lower trail opened to visitors in fall 2017, a few months after the fire.
 That means it also gets a lot of attention by waterfall-lovers, so it’s best to visit on a weekday when there are less crowds.
 The 1.4-mile round trip to Bridal Veil Falls is steep and full of switchbacks, but the falls are as heavenly as they sound, plunging under the old Columbia River Gorge Highway’s 1914 bridge in two tiers, as lacy as a bride’s veil.
 (Fun fact: Generations of brides have mailed their wedding invitations from Bridal Veils, just for the postmark.)

-Rowena Plateau Loop — Sharing the parking lot as the Rowena Crest Viewpoint, the trailhead to this 2.5-mile round-trip is a special place, where ecologists work to monitor rare plant populations (sorry, dogs aren’t allowed here).
+Rowena Plateau Loop — Sharing the same parking lot as the Rowena Crest Viewpoint, the trailhead to this 2.5-mile round-trip is a special place, where ecologists work to monitor rare plant populations (sorry, dogs aren’t allowed here).
 It’s also a photographer’s dream, with wildflowers in all palettes blanketing the rolling hills and valleys.
 Sign up for a volunteer-lead interpretive hike in the spring.

 Tom McCall Point Hike, Tom McCall Nature Preserve (opens for the season May 1) — This dramatic 3.4-mile round trip starts at Rowena Overlook, between Hood River and The Dalles.
 The trail climbs steeply up to Tom McCall Point, where wildflowers are in bloom by March and peak by end of June.
 Dogs aren’t allowed here either.